dfki-ric/pytransform3d/doc/source/api.rst

 API Documentation
 =================

-You can search for specific modules, classes or functions in the :ref:`genindex`.
+You can search for specific modules, classes, or functions in the :ref:`genindex`.